 INSTALLATION OF CANADIAN FLAG

-In recognition of Canada’s 150 Anniversary celebrations, a 40-foot flag pole and Canadian Leaf flag were also installed next to the sign.
+In recognition of Canada’s 150 Anniversary celebrations, a 40-foot flag pole and Canadian Flag were also installed next to the sign.
 The flag-raising ceremony was attended by local Councillor Shad Qadri and RCMP Constable Stuart Ollerhead.
 Complimentary Beaver Tails and Tim Hortons coffee were served, making it a truly Canadian occasion – eh.

 CONSTRUCTION OF RECREATIONAL FACILITIES